Nicole Y. Lamb-Hale

 Nicole Y. Lamb-Hale is the Vice President and General Counsel at Cummins, Inc.

-Prior to Cummins, Nicole was a managing director in the Business Intelligence and Investigations practice at Kroll, a Kroll Institute Fellow and head of Duff & Phelps’ Washington, D.C. office.
+Prior to Cummins, Nicole was a managing director in the Forensic Investigations and Intelligence practice at Kroll, a Kroll Institute Fellow and head of Kroll Washington, D.C. office.
 Nicole has more than 30 years of executive-level experience and a unique viewpoint on global commercial and compliance matters from her extensive service in both the public and private sectors.
 At Kroll, Nicole’s areas of focus included regulatory compliance matters including reviews by the Committee on Foreign Investment in the United States (CFIUS); investigations of employee and supply chain partner misconduct; investigative due diligence and Title IX and sexual misconduct investigations.

 Prior to joining Kroll, Nicole was a Senior Vice President at Albright Stonebridge Group, a global strategy consultancy, where she provided strategic advice to companies in the development and implementation of their global business objectives, including the expansion of their exports to, and presence in, international markets.
 A passionate advocate for business, Nicole was nominated by the President and unanimously confirmed by the U.S. Senate to serve as the Assistant Secretary for Manufacturing and Services in the U.S. Department of Commerce’s International Trade Administration (ITA).
 As Assistant Secretary, she was the Chief Executive Officer of the industry-facing unit of ITA, serving as the liaison between U.S. industry and the federal government with respect to access to international markets and U.S. policies impacting the competitiveness of U.S. exports.
 In this role, Nicole also served as the Department’s lead on CFIUS where she represented the interests of business in some of the most significant cases before CFIUS in recent history.
 In addition, she regularly led business delegations on international trade and trade policy missions during which she negotiated with senior foreign government officials on the elimination of regulatory and legal impediments to trade.